CascadeBot/discord-user-js/README.md

  - credentials: `Object`
     - client_id: `String` - client id for application
     - client_secret: `String` - client secret for application
-    - redirect_uri: `String` - one of the redirect uri's for the application
  - return value: `undefined` - has no return value

-**note:** redirect_uri is required and needs to be valid but wont be used for a redirect. (discord requirement)

 `DiscordCore.setCredentials()` is used for setting up credentials for the use of DiscordUsers.
 You wont need it if you only need to use bot endpoints.